-It is known that after the death of his brother Bela Hungarian King Endre I. his tenure became hereditary property of his sons - Geza Laszlo and Lampert.
-The area was taken over by Lampert.
-The folk legends say that he was the founder of the settlement on the banks of Verka, which was later called by its name «Villa Lamperti», ie Lamperthazoy.
+It is known that after the death of his brother Beila Hungarian king Endre of I inherited his tenure became the property of his sons - Haze, Laszlo and Lampert.
+The area became the property of Lampert.
+The folk legend says that he was the founder of a settlement on the banks of Verka, which was later on named after him «Villa Lamperti», ie Lamperthazoy.

-Widely known legend says that the town was founded much earlier.
-In this regard, the famous explorer and ethnographer Legotsky Tivadar writes: "With regard to the legend, according to which the shepherd Sas in place of the current Roman Catholic Church in a hole dug hooves warring bulls, found a great treasure and built a church on this site, and around it - a city which was later named Beregszasz, has no historical confirmation. "
+The well-known legend says that the town was founded much earlier.
+In this regard, the famous scholar-ethnographer Tivadar Legotsky writes: "As for the legend that a shepherd Sas in place of the current Roman Catholic church in the hole dug hooves warring bulls found a great treasure and built at this place the church and around it - the city which was later named Beregszasz, it has no historical confirmation. "

-As already noted, the founder of the city was the Duke Lampert - son of the brother of King Endre I. Bailey.
-Pozzheprilegayuschie tenure became the property of the Árpád dynasty of kings and their sons.
-In 1247 King Bela IV granted the status Beregovoe royal city.
-His heyday coincided with the period of the reign of King Ludwig the Great and Queen Elizabeth.
-Later adjoining land passed into the possession of the Transylvanian prince Bethlen Gabor, who built his palace in the city.
-City played a major role in the liberation war antigabsburgskoy Prince Ferenc Rakoczy.
-May 22, 1703 is the central square Beregova unfolded Tomas ECE banner of revolt.
+As already noted, the founder of the city was the duke Lampert - son of the brother of King Endre the I Bailey.
+Pozzheprilegayuschie tenure was leaked Arpad dynasty kings and their sons.
+In 1247, King Bela IV granted the status of royal city Beregovo.
+Its heyday coincided with the period of the reign of King Ludwig the Great and Queen Elizabeth.
+Later adjoining land passed into the possession of Prince Gabor Bethlen of Transylvania, who built his palace in the city.
+The city played a major role in the liberation war antigabsburgskoy Prince Ferenc Rakoczy.
+May 22, 1703 is the central square of Beregovo Tomas ECE unfolded the banner of revolt.
 Ferenc Rakoczy in this city issued December 20, 1705 its call for an uprising of the people.

 In June 1945, Transcarpathia became part of Ukraine.